etereo-io/vite-react-ts-scaffolding/docs/rules/frontend/general-principles.instruction.md

 3. **Testing**: Are there appropriate tests for the functionality?
 4. **Performance**: Are there any obvious performance issues?
 5. **Consistency**: Does this match the existing codebase style?
+6. **Single Responsibility**: Does each file have a single, clear purpose?
+7. **Comments**: Are comments focused on explaining why, not what?